Milwaukee M18 Fuel Oscillating Multi-Tool Stakes its Claim as One of the Best

 Because the bolt is threaded, it’s a longer process to change accessories than most tool-free systems.
 If your favorite accessories don’t have the back section cut out, you’ll have to completely remove the bolt every time.

-We love Milwaukee’s Auto-Load feature on the variable speed dial.
+We love the Auto-Load feature found on the variable speed dial of the Milwaukee 2836-20.
 Working with it, the speed increases as you put more pressure into the cut.
 Combined with Milwaukee’s narrower barrel design, we found it highly effective when we were looking for better control.

 This is a feature that’s not very common.
 Among cordless oscillating tools, Metabo HPT (Hitachi) is the only other model we’ve used that has it.